Do you wonder about bugs as a source of food? If you do, you’ve come to the right place.

 It seems like he was a man who lived by the words “practice what you preach”.

-Not only can we see bugs as a source of food in Europe, Greece talked about by Aristotle, we can see it in other places too.
+Not only can we see bugs as a source of food in Europe, Greece, talked about by Aristotle, but we can also see it in other places too.

 For example in the Middle East where it’s thought to have been seen in the eighth century BC at the palace of Asurbanipal (Ninivé), where locusts on sticks were carried to the palaces’ banquets by servants.